History of Jacksonville, Florida: Motion picture industry

 Jacksonville's mostly conservative residents, however, objected to the hallmarks of the early movie industry, such as car chases in the streets, simulated bank robberies and fire alarms in public places, and even the occasional riot.

 In 1917, conservative Democrat John W. Martin was elected mayor on the platform of taming the city's movie industry.
 By that time, southern California was emerging as the major movie production center, thanks in large part to the move of film pioneers like William Selig and D.W.
 Griffith to the area.
-These factors quickly sealed the demise of Jacksonville as a major film destination.
+These factors hastened the demise of Jacksonville as a place for film production.